-Our installations are now operational and generating income^{}, enabling us to begin to accrue interest in line with the timetables set out during our share offers, and begin to make community benefit donations to the Low Carbon Hub.
+Our installations are now operational and generating income, resulting in an annual surplus being generated each year.
+This surplus is enabling us to accrue interest in line with the timetables set out during our share offers and to make community benefit donations to the Low Carbon Hub CIC.

-These assets are forecast to continue to generate an operating surplus over their 20-year lifetimes.
-The financial projections for the new solar PV and Solar 2016 portfolios illustrate how this operates on a project level basis (see following pages).
+These assets are forecast to continue to generate an operating surplus over their project lifetimes.
+The financial projections for the new solar PV and Solar 2016 portfolios illustrate how this operates on a project level basis (see following pages.)